minio/docs/source/administration/object-management/transition-objects-to-gcs.rst

 Create the remote GCS bucket *prior* to configuring lifecycle management tiers or rules using that bucket as the target.

-If you set a default GCS :gcp-docs:`storage class <storage-classes>`, MinIO uses that default *if* you do not specify a :mc-cmd:`storage class <mc ilm tier add --storage-class>` when defining the remote tier.
+If you set a default GCS :gcs-docs:`storage class <storage-classes>`, MinIO uses that default *if* you do not specify a :mc-cmd:`storage class <mc ilm tier add --storage-class>` when defining the remote tier.
 Ensure you document the settings of both your GCS bucket and MinIO tiering configuration to avoid any potential confusion, misconfiguration, or other unexpected outcomes.

 Considerations